Pianist Víkingur Ólafsson's letter 'From Afar' to listeners

 “From Afar” is available on CD and LP beginning October 7, 2022.
 To listen to and read a transcript of Vikingur Ólafsson’s full-length interview with TPR, see below.

 Nathan Cone: I've been listening to the album.
 I love both versions of it.
 And I wanted to ask you right off the bat, you write in the liner notes to this new album, “From Afar,” about how the piano is both a serious instrument as well as something that can be a toy, something that you play with.
 It's fun.
-Do you find that's important for musicians to continue to remember that it's not just something that we practice in and, you know, have to fight with from time to time, but that it is a joy from childhood that we carry throughout our journey with music?
+Do you find that's important for musicians to continue to remember that it's not just something that we practice and have to fight with from time to time, but that it is a joy from childhood that we carry throughout our journey with music?

 Víkingur Ólafsson: I think that's a great first question, Nathan, and I have a rather charming answer.
 I have two boys who are one and three years old, respectively, and we have quite a lot of grand pianos in my house. [laughs] And actually, when I see them playing the piano, it reminds me of what the piano is: this incredible playground for ideas and experimentation.
 And they don't play the piano, you know, the way you should play the piano, because no one has told them how to play the piano the way we have come to be expected to play the piano.
 But they play it beautifully and they play it with so much sensitivity and such a feeling of joy, of discovery.
-And yeah, I guess that has certainly influenced me in writing those program notes, but I felt that way as well with some of those pieces by György Kurtág, which are quite a few of on the album, and he's, of course, the album's dedicatee.
+And yeah, I guess that has certainly influenced me in writing those program notes, but I felt that way as well with some of those pieces by György Kurtág, [of] which there are quite a few of on the album, and he's, of course, the album's dedicatee.
 I mean, those pieces are relatively simple, but they have that feeling of joy, of discovery, you know, of sort of going into just the warmth of ideas, really.

 "A recording... should almost tell you a secret."Vikingur Ólafsson